 - 1. All general requirements for admission to the graduate school of Mississippi College must be met. - 2.
 The applicant must hold a Bachelor's degree from an accredited college or university in an appropriate field of study as determined by the review committee, Chair of the Department of Psychology and Counseling, Dean of the School of Education, or Dean of Graduate Studies.
-The applicant must present evidence of satisfactory scholarship with a GPA of at least 3.0 on the last 60 hours of undergraduate work. - 3.
-The applicant must supply at least two recommendations from academic or professional sources who have observed the applicant from the position of teacher, advisor, or supervisor and who are familiar with the applicant's character, scholarship, and potential for successful graduate work. - 4.
+The applicant must present evidence of satisfactory scholarship with a GPA of at least 3.0 on the last 60 hours of undergraduate work. - The applicant must supply at least two recommendations from academic or professional sources who have observed the applicant from the position of teacher, advisor, or supervisor and who are familiar with the applicant's character, scholarship, and potential for successful graduate work. - 4.
 The applicant or student may transfer up to 15 hours of course work into the program, but any course must be determined equivalent to the course for which it would substitute.
 The Dean of Graduate Studies determines the transfer and substitution of coursework. - 5.
-The applicant must present a combined score of 900 on the verbal and quantitative sections of the GRE and a score of 3.5 on the writing assessment. - 6.
-The applicant must attend an orientation session during the semester prior to the final determination of admission status - 7.
+The applicant must submit GRE scores that fall within the following ranges: A verbal score beginning in the range of 146-150 (equivalent to 400-450) and a quantitative score beginning in the range of 140-141 (equivalent to 400-450), or a score within these ranges on either section and a score of 2.5 on the writing assessment of the GRE General Examination, is required.
+The verbal and quantitative scores will not be combined. - The applicant must attend an orientation session during the semester prior to the final determination of admission status - 7.
 Upon successful completion of 12-18 hours of graduate work taken at Mississippi College, a student should apply for admission to candidacy.